SilentChaos512/SilentLib/README.md

 To use Silent Lib in your project, add the following to your `build.gradle`.

-You alse need to generate a GitHub token and add it along with your GitHub username to your personal `gradle.properties` file in `C:\Users\YOUR_USERNAME\.gradle` or `~/.gradle/gradle.properties`.
+You also need to generate a GitHub token and add it along with your GitHub username to your personal `gradle.properties` file in `C:\Users\YOUR_USERNAME\.gradle` or `~/.gradle/gradle.properties`.
 This file may not exist, and you would have to create it yourself.

 GitHub tokens can be generated [here](https://github.com/settings/tokens).
 Click _Generate New Token_ and click the checkmark for _read:packages_